edamla/mediterraneanagency/_books/2021-09-01-being-a-parent-in-the-digital-world.md

 # For adding excerpt add <!--more--> and break the line
 ---
-This book, resulting from Orhan Toker’s exten- sive research and acquired experiences over the years, serves as a guide for parents raising chil- dren in the digital world.
+This book, resulting from Orhan Toker’s extensive research and acquired experiences over the years, serves as a guide for parents raising children in the digital world.
 Being a parent in such a world is both confusing and challenging.
-On one hand, there is an immense digital world that oc- cupies a significant place in our lives due to the necessities of the age.
+On one hand, there is an immense digital world that occupies a significant place in our lives due to the necessities of the age.
 On the other hand, there are children who get lost in the corridors due to the misuse of this world or sometimes due to our neglect, leaving helpless parents who are unsure of what to do between these two situations.
-The book you are holding focuses precisely on how to strike a balance between these two as- pects.
-“Being a Parent in the Digital World” pro- vides information on how our children, who open their eyes to such a world, can become healthy individuals in it.
-It also serves as a reliable com- panion for the parents who guide them on this magnificent journey with the proper attention, love, and care they offer.
+The book you are holding focuses precisely on how to strike a balance between these two aspects.
+“Being a Parent in the Digital World” provides information on how our children, who open their eyes to such a world, can become healthy individuals in it.
+It also serves as a reliable companion for the parents who guide them on this magnificent journey with the proper attention, love, and care they offer.
 Let us not forget that “Nothing is more valuable in the world than children!”